chengluyu/sdu-chiangchen/README.md

 }
 ```

-This file will not be tracked by git.
+This file had been added in `.gitignore`, so it will not be tracked by git.

 ## License